DeveloperAlex/pypi_OpenAI_Without_Pydantic/README.md

 # OpenAI Wrapper - No Pydantic

 A simple Python package for calling OpenAI's API without using Pydantic or the OpenAI SDK.
-Perfect for environments where Pydantic is blocked or unavailable.
+Perfect for environments where Pydantic is unavailable.

 ## Features